thebestsophist/tumblrtoxml/readme.md

 1. Mass replace `id: ` with `tumblrid: `

-[Need good command for this that only matches the `id:` in the yaml front matter.]
+[Need a good command for this that only matches the `id:` in the yaml front matter, I currently just use a mass-repace app.]

+1. Edit the YAML front matter in `archive.xml` to match your site.

 1. Return to your jekyll root and build the xml file:

 		`jekyll build`

-Jekyll will still build individual pages for your posts, you can ignore those, the important file is `index.xml` which will contain your entire
+Jekyll will still build individual pages for your posts, you can ignore those, the important file is `_site/archive.xml` which will be a single XML.

 ## Notes